davidjamesstone/noide/README.md

 - [socket.io](https://github.com/LearnBoost/socket.io)

+To build `noide` you will need browserify and the less compiler installed:

+`npm i browserify -g`

+`npm i lessc -g`

+Then it's `npm run build`.
+This will compile the JavaScripts and Less files.

 *** WARNING ***:
 ================
 If you'd like to try out this IDE that's great and thanks BUT USE CAUTION.